 Your doctor may order additional tests or refer you to an allergy specialist (allergist) for tests.
 These may include the following.

 With a skin test, the allergist or nurse administers a small amount of a suspect drug to your skin either with a tiny needle that scratches the skin, an injection or a patch.
 A positive reaction to a test will cause a red, itchy, raised bump.

 A positive result suggests you may have a drug allergy.

 A negative result isn't as clear-cut.
 For some drugs, a negative test result usually means that you're not allergic to the drug.
 For other drugs, a negative result may not completely rule out the possibility of a drug allergy.

 Your doctor may order blood work to rule out other conditions that could be causing signs or symptoms.

-While there are blood tests for detecting allergic reaction to a few drugs, these tests aren't used often because of the relatively limited research on their accuracy.
+While there are blood tests for detecting allergic reactions to a few drugs, these tests aren't used often because of the relatively limited research on their accuracy.
 They may be used if there's concern about a severe reaction to a skin test.

-Results of diagnostic workup
+Results of diagnostic work-up

 When your doctor analyzes your symptoms and test results, he or she can usually reach one of the following conclusions: